-Located in the historic plantation town of Hawi, in the northernmost corner of the Big Island, the Kohala Village Inn has everything we were looking for: quaint, but modern, guest rooms; numerous communal areas that invite small group gatherings; a number of well-appointed and comfortable classrooms for workshops; and a dedicated performance area—all within the confines of this lovingly renovated historic inn.
-It’s big enough to accommodate all of our participants and small enough so that we can occupy every room in the place.
+Located in the historic plantation town of Hawi, in the northernmost corner of the Big Island, the Kohala Village Inn had everything we were looking for: quaint, but modern, guest rooms; numerous communal areas that invite small group gatherings; a number of well-appointed and comfortable classrooms for workshops; and a dedicated performance area—all within the confines of this lovingly renovated historic inn.
+It’s big enough to accommodate all of our participants but small enough that we can occupy every room.

-The little town of Hawi also has a lot to commend it: a number of great restaurants within walking distance (if the food at the Inn is not sufficient;) a coffee shop; and some fun little stores to poke around in, including a very well-stocked ukulele store full of vintage ‘ukuleles and Hawaiian shirts!
-It’s just minutes away from some fabulous swimming beaches, wonderful spots for snorkeling, and lovely hikes down to secluded beaches and valleys.
-There are also myriad opportunities for adventure nearby such as horseback riding or ATV touring.
+And we’re just minutes away from some fabulous swimming beaches, and wonderful spots for snorkeling and lovely hikes down to secluded beaches and valleys.
+There are also myriad opportunities for adventure nearby such as horseback riding, ATV touring, or riding the flume.
 And, just a little farther away, are the beautiful beaches of the Kohala Coast (deemed by many to be the most beautiful beaches in the world), the rolling ranch lands of the paniolo, and much more.